justshare/justshare.github.io/_posts/2014-08-06-Product-Spotlight-Storify.md

 Want to add additional firepower to your Storify generated story?

-Check out these social media tools that can help you achieve further virality: [10 Social Media Marketing Tools Every Startup Should Consider](http://blog.justshareapp.com/10-best-startup-tools-for-social-media-marketing/)
+Check out these social media tools that can help you achieve further virality:[10 Social Media Marketing Tools Every Startup Should Consider](http://blog.justshareapp.com/10-best-startup-tools-for-social-media-marketing/)